Semang: Society

-The nucleic family is also the main economic unit of the Semang society.
-Features of the complex economy of nomadic groups are caused by low fertility.
-A woman plays an important role in the traditional economy, providing the family with food, spending a lot of time harvesting fruits from the jungle and fish from rivers.
-A pregnant woman or a woman with a baby is not able to fully perform their work, besides, she becomes less mobile.
-In addition, taking care of children takes a lot of time and requires more food.
+The nuclear family is also the main economic unit of the Semang society.
+Women play an important role in the traditional economy, spending a lot of time harvesting fruits from the jungle and fish from the rivers to provide the family with food.
+Pregnant women or women with young babies are not expected to fully perform their work.
 Children in the Semang community do not have "economic value".
-Most of the time during the day they would simply play, simulating the activity of adults of the respective gender.
-In addition to the simple awareness of the "economic value" of children, in the society Semang also adhere to certain restrictions and taboos on sexual contacts.
+Most of the time during the day they simply play, simulating the activity of adults of the respective gender.

 Characteristically, with the transition to a sedentary lifestyle, the birth rate among the Semang is rapidly increasing.
-Labor, oriented mainly for future times, requires more working labors; women are no longer faced with the problem of caring for their children.
 In addition, the food stamps that children receive at school and bring them home have become a significant factor in family life and have changed the perception of children in society.

 Semang society is egalitarian.
 People are interconnected by ties of kinship and friendship.
 Social classes do not exist.
 No adult has any authority over any other adults.
 There are no means of coercion.
-Individual autonomy is highly respected.
-Antisocial behavior is discouraged, an act generally condemned.
-People believe that violations of the norms will be punished by supernatural forces.
-Semang in general despise violence.
-Disputes are resolved through public discussion on the basis of a consensus decision.
+Individual autonomy is highly respected, and antisocial behavior is discouraged.
+People believe that violations of the norms and violence will be punished by supernatural forces.
+Disputes are resolved through public discussion with the goal of achieving a consensus decision.
 Individuals who do not get along with one another cannot be in the camp at the same time.
-In the event of a conflict that involves third parties, the Semang, as a rule, would simply go where they cannot be found.
+In the event of a conflict that involves third parties, the Semang, as a rule, would simply move on to avoid violence.

 Individuals of charismatic personality, men and women, may have some influence on others, hence become informal leaders in certain situations, but they have no real power.
 Such a leader is called penghulu, a Malay term.
 Some penghulu, exclusively for men, are senior members appointed by the Department of Orang Asli Development, but they only act as mediators between the group and outsiders and they do not have any power within the group.

 A penghulu receive wages from the department.
 Formally, they are elected by a group of men, specifically for this purpose as organized by the authorities.
-No direct consultations with women are held, although they do express their views on this.
-The main quality, which is paid attention at the elections, is judged by the voters.
+No direct consultations with women are held, although they do express their views freely.
 Usually the position of the penghulu is inherited by the eldest son, although there are exceptions.
-If the current penghulu does not suit the JAKOA, the department pressures on the group to make a replacement.
+If the current penghulu does not suit the JAKOA, the department pressures the group to make a replacement.